graalvm/graalvm-demos/native-google-cloud-run/README.md

 ![Manage resources](img/Screen%20Shot%202023-06-26%20at%203.27.51%20PM.png)

-3. Click the "DELETE" button on the top bar and follow the on-screen instructions
+3. Click **DELETE** on the top bar and follow the on-screen instructions